When my cofounder Alex and I decided to take Penny from fun hackathon project to real product, we knew nothing about growth.

 Well, let me tell you that none of those are helpful when you’re a two person team trying to get your first handful of users.
-Many of those growth strategies are targeted at companies that already have a few thousand users under their belt and have money and bandwidth to spare—you know, the ones that could afford to pay for advertising or put out their own blog posts or cultivate their social media presence.
+Many such growth strategies are targeted at companies that already have a few thousand users under their belt and have money and bandwidth to spare — you know, the ones that could afford to pay for advertising or put out their own blog posts or cultivate their social media presence.

-But first, some caveats: Penny is pre-revenue (at the time of this writing), so strategies that required spending money were out of the question.
-For many reasons we also wanted to avoid the traditional tech news outlets to start, so blasting out emails to TechCrunch and The Next Web was also out of the question.
+But first, two caveats.
+At the time of this writing Penny is (was) pre-revenue and pre-funding, so strategies that required spending money were out of the question.
+We also wanted to avoid the traditional tech news outlets to start, so blasting out emails to TechCrunch and The Next Web was also out of the question.

 Our first ten users were our easiest.
 Alex and I (but especially Alex) worked our butts off to get an MVP out the door as quickly as possible.
 We got started in earnest on a Friday and the following Friday onboarded our very first non-Mitch-or-Alex user: my girlfriend.
 She hit about 12 different bugs, but we sat right beside her and fixed them on the fly until she had finally linked a bank account to Penny.
-Luckily for me (and Alex), I have a patient girlfriend.
+Luckily, I have a patient girlfriend.

 Method 1: Significant others, best friends, roommates.